-- Some discomfort and temporary swelling of the face and jaw is normal.
-Apply ice to the face during the first 24 hours after surgery.
-After 24 hours, you may continue to apply ice, or apply a warm compress to the skin over the tender areas.
-Sleeping with your head slightly elevated can also help minimize swelling. - Massage and exercise your jaw.
-Massage and exercise helps reduce muscle stiffness and pain, and can be very effective in speeding up recovery. - Brush and floss your teeth like usual but avoid the area(s) where the surgery was performed.
-Make every effort to clean your teeth within your range of comfort-good oral hygiene after surgery is very important. - Gently rinse your mouth with salt water (1/4 teaspoon salt dissolved in 8 ounces of warm water) 2-3 times a day beginning the day after surgery.
-Avoid vigorous mouth rinsing or use of water picks. - Avoid mouth rinses containing alcohol such as Scope or Listerine for the next week.
+- Do your best to avoid disturbing the tissues in the area of your surgery.
+In some cases sutures are placed.
+They usually dissolve and fall out within 5-10 days. - Brush and floss your teeth as usual but avoid the area(s) where the surgery was performed.
+Make every effort to clean your teeth within your range of comfort.
+Good oral hygiene after surgery is very important. - Gently rinse your mouth with salt water (1/4 teaspoon salt dissolved in 8 ounces of warm water) 2-3 times a day beginning the day after surgery.
+Avoid vigorous mouth rinsing or use of water picks. - Avoid mouth rinses containing alcohol such as Scope[®] or Listerine[®] for the next week.
 The high concentration of alcohol burns the tissues and can delay wound healing. - Avoid beverages containing alcohol for a week after surgery as it can delay wound healing. - Do not smoke or use tobacco products. - Eat soft foods and nourishing liquids for the next 10-14 days.
-Do your best to avoid chewing in the area(s) where the surgery was performed. - For the first two days, keep vigorous physical activity to a minimum.
+Do your best to avoid chewing in the area(s) where the surgery was performed. - Five days following surgery, you may use a syringe to gently irrigate the lower extraction sites of any food debris.
+You can do this 2-3 times per day or after each meal. - For the first two days, keep vigorous physical activity to a minimum.
 Light physical activity is encouraged the day following your surgery.
 If you are considering exercise, make sure that you are adequately hydrated and expect some throbbing.
 If bleeding occurs, exercising should be discontinued. - Remember, the blood you may see in your mouth is actually a little bit of blood mixed with a lot of saliva.
 Blood is a strong dye.
 A little bit of blood will color your saliva dramatically.